redtech42/NetworkProgrammingTermProject/README.md

 How?

 The user will be able to read the active devices on the network to determine who to send a certain file to.
+After entering a filepath, the file will be transfered to a receiving end program.

 # Deliverables